 - If you are in the water, stay close together or pull your knees to your chest if you're alone

 - Do not try to swim ashore unless it is very close and a suitable landing place exists.
 Distances can be deceptive

-- Try to get the EPIRB and distress signals out of the capsized vessel and raise the alarm
+- Try to get the your distress signals out of the capsized vessel and raise the alarm

-- Make yourself as visible as you can to both ships and aircraft
+- Stay with your boat if you can.
+Make yourself as visible as possible to ships and aircraft

 - Put on more clothes if you are able to.
 They will help to keep you warm and may delay the onset of hypothermia

-The cold water immersion page on this website has useful information on ways to minimise the risk of cold water shock and hypothermia.
+Learn about cold water immersion to minimise the risk of cold water shock and hypothermia.

 This video explains what to do if your vessel does capsize.